kutatachief/Java-2/README.md

 # Java-2
 Assignment on JS

-# Assignment on Guess Game
+# Assignment on Quiz for Nigerian Presidents

 files attached are html file, css file and js file